kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

 **Bellmann-ford:**

-Works even if graph has negative cycles.
+Works even if graphs has negative cycles.

 # All pairs shortest path algorithms:
 **Floyd-warshall:**